 Outputs on the Oracle HTTP Server appliance are created based on various directives related to Oracle WebLogic Server in the Oracle HTTP Server configuration.
 The outputs indicate which inputs on an Oracle WebLogic Server assembly to connect to through the output 'description'.

-port, and two non-editable properties,
+port, and one non-editable property,

-All output endpoints have three non-editable properties,
+All output endpoints have one editable property,

 protocol indicates what sort of input can be connected to the output.

 Singleton indicates what sort of appliance the output can be connected to.
 If

 singleton is true, the output can only be connected to an input on an appliance that has a scalability absolute max value of 1.